SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    -> someFunction(parameterWithoutDefault: 3, parameterWithDefault: 6) // parameterWithDefault is 6
    -> someFunction(parameterWithoutDefault: 4) // parameterWithDefault is 12

 Place parameters that have don't default values at the beginning of a function's parameter list, before the parameters that have default values.
-These parameters are usually more important to the function's meaning --- writing them first makes it easier to recognize that the same function is being called, whether or not its default parameters are omitted.
+Parameters that don't have default values are usually more important to the function's meaning --- writing them first makes it easier to recognize that the same function is being called, regardless of whether any default parameters are omitted.

 .. _Functions_VariadicParameters: